Gluon Polarimetry with Energy-Energy Correlators

 Inspired by recent developments~\cite{Chen:2020adz,Chen:2021gdk}, we introduce a novel approach to probe the linear polarization of collinear gluons emitted as initial-state radiation in $Z^0$ production process.
-Our method exploits the azimuthal dependence of the two-point energy-energy correlator measured within jets initiated by these gluons.
-The linear polarization, oriented along the gluon's transverse momentum with respect to the nucleon beam, generates a characteristic $\cos 2\phi$ azimuthal asymmetry in EEC.
-Here, $\phi$ denotes the angle between the gluon's transverse momentum ($P_\perp$) and the vector connecting the two detector pixels that contribute to the correlation.
+As illustrated in Fig.~\ref{fig:illustration}, our method exploits the azimuthal dependence of two-point EEC measured within jets initiated by these gluons.
+The linear polarization vector is aligned with the gluon's transverse momentum vector.
+This polarization generates a characteristic $\cos 2\phi$ azimuthal asymmetry in EEC.
+Here, $\phi$ denotes the angle between the gluon's transverse momentum $\vec{P}_\perp$ and the vector connecting two detector pixels that contribute to the correlation.
 To achieve improved theoretical accuracy, we go beyond the conventional DGLAP formalism by incorporating coherent branching effects through the Ciafaloni-Catani-Fiorani-Marchesini (CCFM) framework~\cite{Ciafaloni:1987ur,Catani:1989yc,Catani:1989sg,Marchesini:1994wr}.
 Notably, although partial cancellations occur between $g \rightarrow q\bar{q}$ and $g \rightarrow gg$ splittings, the resulting azimuthal asymmetry remains substantial.
 To enhance experimental accessibility, we further introduce a refined method to probe the linear polarization of gluon by employing the one-point energy correlation within the Winner-Takes-All (WTA) scheme, a well-established jet event shape observable~\cite{Bertolini:2013iqa,Neill:2016vbi,Kang:2017mda,Neill:2018wtk}.
-The polarization signature is effectively encoded in a similar $\cos 2\phi$ modulation, where $\phi$ is defined as the angle between $P_\perp$ and the vector connecting the detector pixels to the WTA jet axis.
+The polarization signature is effectively encoded in a similar $\cos 2\phi$ modulation, where $\phi$ is defined as the angle between $\vec{P}_\perp$ and the vector connecting the detector pixel to the WTA jet axis.

 Our methodology shares the strengths of other EEC-based methods, notably in avoiding the contamination from final state soft gluon radiations and eliminating the complexities introduced by Sudakov resummation in such analyses.
 Compared to prior EEC based techniques, such as those relying on three point correlations~\cite{Chen:2020adz,Chen:2021gdk} or the NEEC probe~\cite{Li:2023gkh}, our method enhances precision and experimental feasibility by directly targeting the asymmetry within jets produced via polarized gluon fragmentation.
 With this robust framework, we aim to set a new standard for gluon polarimetry.